wonjerry/follow_service/README.md

 # follow_service
 Simple server-side setup for allowing users to follow and unfollow each other.
-Requires MongoDB
+Requires MongoDB.

 Install dependancies with
 ```bash